 Nearly one in three homes now has a smart meter collecting data every 5 to 15 minutes—a significant upgrade from the monthly data collection method that’s dominated the utility industry for the past 100 years.
-Despite these advances, most people don’t even know if they have a smart meter, much less how the data can help them save energy and money.1 Presenting this valuable data to customers in a concise, easy-to-understand way can help open the door to energy-saving action, a critical step in justifying the deep capital investments that utilities have made in smart meters.
+Despite these advances, most people don’t even know if they have a smart meter, much less how the data can help them save energy and money.1 Presenting this valuable data to customers in a concise, easy-to-understand smart meter portal can help open the door to energy-saving action, a critical step in justifying the deep capital investments that utilities have made in smart meters.
 Without customer engagement in smart meter data, this investment represents little beyond a slightly more accurate and efficient billing system.
 With customer engagement, however, this data is the key to fulfilling the true promise of smart grid, enabling behavioral demand response, dynamic pricing, and more.

-E Source has created a framework to compare the various components that are currently being used in several best-practice interfaces designed by third parties, utilities, and nongovernmental organizations.
+E Source has created a framework to compare the various components that are currently being used in several smart meter portals designed by third parties, utilities, and nongovernmental organizations.
 Though it’s a bit early in the evolution of these portals to definitively determine which elements are critical to driving energy savings, this framework may help utilities consider the options that are available for their smart meter portals.
 These options include bill payment, energy-saving and budget goals, energy-usage patterns, high-usage alerts, disaggregated usage by appliance, comparisons over a variety of time periods, comparisons with peers, entry into contests and sweepstakes, and even gaming.

 We identified nine elements of successful smart meter data portals.
 We present them in a framework that prioritizes each element from high importance to low importance (Table 1).
 Also critical but not included in the framework is the communication component.
 Making energy-usage information available to customers across a variety of communication platforms—including mobile, social, and the utility website—is crucial to success.
 Finally, another consideration is whether the customer has to opt-in to retrieve his or her data from the portal or whether the portal automatically pushes the data out to the customer, in an opt-out model.